 SNH has also provided advice on what mitigation measures might be required for the appropriate assessments, including the spatial avoidance of fishing on maerl beds and seagrass beds, and we intend to commence this work as soon as possible.

 Razor clam surveys were undertaken over the summer of 2017 in the Clyde and the Sound of Harris.
-The final survey report will be published shortly.
+The final survey report has now been published and can be viewed here.
 During the trial Marine Scotland will look to build information about stock abundance across all the areas, with stock assessments carried out on a rotational basis.

 During the trial a limited number of fishing vessels will be issued with a derogation to permit the harvesting of razor clams, in restricted areas, using electrofishing gear.
 Trial participants will be subject to new controls in terms of catch and effort limits, but also to ensure that the fishing gear used does not move outside specified parameters.
 The application process and the terms under which the trial will operate were developed with a range of public bodies including the Health and Safety Executive, the Maritime and Coastguard Agency, Food Standards Scotland and SNH.

-It is anticipated that the trial will commence in February 2018, subject to the Scottish Parliament’s support of a statutory instrument that will provide the trial with integrity and a sound enforcement basis.
-The SSI will prohibit fishing for razor clams in Scottish waters and the landing of razor clams in Scotland, except in specific situations.
-The legislation is required because illegal electrofishing outside the trial will run the risk of undermining the data gathered and risk local over-exploitation of stocks.
+The trial began in February 2018, supported by a new statutory instrument that provides the trial with integrity and a sound enforcement basis.
+The SSI prohibits fishing for razor clams in Scottish waters and the landing of razor clams in Scotland, except in specific situations.
+The legislation is required because illegal electrofishing outside the trial would run the risk of undermining the data gathered and risk local over-exploitation of stocks.
 It is intended that the trial will continue for a number of fishing seasons, subject to review.

 Trial Electrofishery: Application Process

 Marine Scotland invited applications for the trial from the owners of UK-registered fishing boats.
-Details of the trial’s objectives, its terms & conditions and guidance on how applications will be evaluated, are set out here.
+Details of the trial’s objectives, areas of operation, terms & conditions and guidance on how applications were evaluated, are set out here.
 (Please note that the closing date for the submission of applications has now passed.)